KO443/Splunk-power-user-lab-Projects/CIM Data Normalization in Splunk Using the CIM Add-On and Add-On Builder/README.md

 CIM stands for **Common Information Model**, and it is is used to normalize data in Splunk.
 This means it provides a standardized framework for how all data sources should be structured so that fields follow consistent naming conventions across different indexes and sourcetypes.
 As a result, all incoming data can be searched in a uniform way throughout the Splunk environment.
 <br><br>
 in this Long lab, I will downloadthe CIM app and make some data CIM-Compliant using the **CIM Add-On Builder**, i'll begin this  hands-on Lab by installing the CIM app in Splunk.

+1. Before Installing CIM, I first went to **Settings**, then **Data Models** to show that my Splunk environment currently contains only two data models, both of which are default models that come preinstalled in Splunk.

+2. jjjj
+3. jjjjj
+4. jjjjj